gabrie30/ghorg/README.md

 ## Windows support

-Ghorg supports windows when built with golang, however the readme and other documentation is not geared towards windows users.
+Windows is supported when built with golang or as a [prebuilt binary](https://github.com/gabrie30/ghorg/releases/latest) however, the readme and other documentation is not geared towards windows users.

 ## Configuration